JuanSicardo/Cpp/IntroductionToProgrammingInCpp/Week1_YourFirstCppProgram/README.md

 **Español más abajo**

 # Week 1 - Your First C++ Program
-In this first week a "Hello World" was coded in C ++ and some very general aspects of the programming language were discussed.
+In this first week a "Hello World" was coded in C ++ and some very general aspects of the programming language were discussed. **The code of this week was copied from the course material**.

 ## makefile
 Makefile format with which the programs in this directory can be compiled.
 To compile all the programs in this directory, use: